 Many businesses choose Shopify because of its simplicity, but this means there’s limited scope for customization.
 You will rely on third-party apps and might need expert help for elements like enhanced design, marketing, integration or accounting functions.
 With limited product attributes, you might also find that you can’t deliver the sophisticated search options your clients demand.

 Because Shopify is very popular a lot of brands are using their themes, which means you could also need specialist design support if you want your site to stand out from the crowd.
 Nor can you easily manage multiple stores with different warehouses or products from Shopify Plus.
-If your shipments, inventory and fulfillllment systems don’t connect with Shopify’s application programming interface (API), you will need extra specialist support here too.
+If your shipments, inventory and fulfillment systems don’t connect with Shopify’s application programming interface (API), you will need extra specialist support here too.
 This can add up.

 Shopify Plus base pricing can also be high, without even adding the cost and complexity of additional third-party products and support.